snipsco/snips-nlu-ontology/README.md

-# snips-nlu-ontology
+# Snips NLU Ontology

-Ontology of the Snips NLU
+Ontology of the Rust NLU library API